ofreyes2/DividendTracker/README.md

 - Ex-dividend dates are set to current week for demo purposes
 - Technical indicators (RSI, MACD, PEG) are generated algorithmically
 - Volume data is simulated in millions of shares
-- AI analysis uses OpenAI GPT-4o API for both individual and bulk analysis
+- AI analysis uses OpenAI GPT-4o API for individual analysis, bulk analysis, and interactive chat
 - All calculations are client-side for instant feedback
 - Designed for iOS-first experience with native navigation
-- Stock cards are tappable for detailed analysis
+- Stock cards are tappable for detailed analysis with auto-loaded AI insights
 - Checkbox selection for bulk operations
+- Portfolio data persists using Zustand + AsyncStorage
+- MACD charts powered by Victory Native
+- All market data displayed with 15-minute delay disclaimer
+- Calendar date picker for precise ex-dividend date filtering

 ---